-Windows, external doors and joinery
+Windows, External Doors and Joinery

-Repair category 2
+Repair Category 2

-Notes A number of the window units are of an older design and wear and tear is noted.
-Repair/replacement in the short to medium term should be anticipated.
+Notes Some of the window units are of an older type.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
-Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
+Failed sealed units can go undetected in certain weather / daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
+The seals of double glazed units have failed, resulting in condensation between the panes of glass.
+These units can be repaired/replaced by a glazing contractor.
+Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+No assurances can be provided that all window fitments are functional.